List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Peekablue

 Peekablue is a member of The Great Rebellion.
 She possesses blue peacock feathers which give her the ability of enhanced sight, with them she is able to see into the far reaches of the universe.
 She only reluctantly uses her powers, never fully embracing them.

+In the Masters of the Universe Classics toyline, Peekablue later fell in love with Man-E-Faces during the Second Ultimate Battleground.

 Prince Peekablue is male in the 2018 version, depicted as a clairvoyant while mentioned in Season One's "Princess Prom", that he is dating Sweet Bee.
 As he is seldom seen, Double Trouble assumed his identity in the final season.

 Peekablue is voiced by Erika Scheimer in the 1980s series and by John Lavelle in the 2018 series.

 Snout Spout

-Snout Spout is a cyborg with a human body and a metal elephant-shaped head.
+Snout Spout is a cyborg with a human body and a metallic elephant-shaped head.
 He serves the Great Rebellion as a firefighter, his main power being to spray jets of water, stored in a special pack on his back, from his trunk, which he refills periodically from rivers and lakes.
 Unlike many of the male characters in the series, Snout Spout's body-design looks more appropriate for the He-Man series, as he wears little clothing, save for boots, a furry loin-cloth and wrist bands.
 This is because the character was originally designed for the He-Man toyline.
 He made three appearances in the series.
 Up until his third appearance, he was referred to by his working name, Hose Nose during production.
 In his third and final appearance, an attempt was made to connect the character to the He-Man toyline.
 Introduced as Snout Spout, it's stated by Adora that he and Prince Adam were visiting from Eternia whereas his earlier appearances seem to indicate his status as a member of the Rebellion.

 Snout Spout is voiced by Lou Scheimer in the 80s series.